Anabn357/Tableau-Homework/README.md

 How many trips have been recorded total during the chosen period?

 By what percentage has total ridership grown?
+Which bikes (by ID) are most likely due for repair or inspection in the timespan?

+How variable is the utilization by bike ID?

+Next, as a chronic over-achiever:

 How has the proportion of short-term customers and annual subscribers changed?